rohankadekodi/cs360v-s23/lab1.md

 In the previous lab, you worked with QEMU and KVM to become more familiar with virtualization.
 In this and the subsequent labs, you will implement part of a paravirtual hypervisor within the JOS operating system.
 The labs cover bootstrapping a guest OS, programming extended page tables, emulating privileged instructions, and using hypercalls to implement hard drive emulation.
 By the end of Project 1, you wil be able to launch a JOS-in-JOS environment.

+You will do this lab with your Project 1 group.

 This README series contains some background related to Project 1.
 Reading this document will help you understand the pieces you will be implementing on a high level as you work on Project 1.

 The README series is broken down into 4 parts: